Guest400123064/bbm25-haystack/README.md

 # Better BM25 In-Memory Document Store

 An in-memory document store is a great starting point for prototyping and debugging before migrating to production-grade stores like Elasticsearch.
-However, [the original implementation](https://github.com/deepset-ai/haystack/blob/0dbb98c0a017b499560521aa93186d0640aab659/haystack/document_stores/in_memory/document_store.py#L148) of BM25 retrieval recreates an inverse index for the entire document store on every new search.
+However, [the original implementation](https://github.com/deepset-ai/haystack/blob/0dbb98c0a017b499560521aa93186d0640aab659/haystack/document_stores/in_memory/document_store.py#L148) of BM25 retrieval recreates an inverse index for the entire document store __on every new search__.
 Furthermore, the tokenization method is primitive, only permitting splitters based on regular expressions, making localization and domain adaptation challenging.
 Therefore, this implementation is a slight upgrade to the default BM25 in-memory document store by implementing incremental index update and incorporation of [SentencePiece](https://github.com/google/sentencepiece) statistical sub-word tokenization.

 ## Installation